 How to Fix ERR_SSL_VERSION_INTERFERENCE Error in Google Chrome?

-The SSL error, ERR_SSL_VERSION_INTERFERENCE in Chrome, can occur due to various reasons, but it can also be easily fixed.
+The SSL error, ERR_SSL_VERSION_INTERFERENCE in Chrome, can occur for various reasons but can also be easily fixed.
 How?
 Let’s explore the solutions!

 What is the ERR_SSL_VERSION_INTERFERENCE, and what are the reasons behind it?